Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 In dimensions $d \geq 4$, the $\phi^4_d$ measures collapse to trivial Gaussian measures.
-The final case $d=4$ was proved recently by Aizenman and Duminil-Copin; see their article \cite{aizenman_marginal_2021} for discussion.
+The last outstanding case $d=4$ was proved recently by Aizenman and Duminil-Copin; see their article \cite{aizenman_marginal_2021} for discussion.

 The $\phi^4$ measure is expected to be invariant under three PDEs that share essentially the same Hamiltonian: \eqref{eq:nls}, \eqref{eq:nlw}, and the cubic stochastic nonlinear heat equation.
-As shown in \cite[Figure~1]{bringmann_invariant_2022}, the periodic-domain invariance theory is almost done, with only the three-dimensional Schrödinger missing.
+As shown in \cite[Figure~1]{bringmann_invariant_2022}, the periodic-domain invariance theory is almost done, with only the three-dimensional \eqref{eq:nls} missing.

-This theory, and hence the global well-posedness of the equations, is much less developed in the infinite volume.
+This theory, and hence the global wellposedness of the equations, is much less developed in the infinite volume.
 For wave and Schrödinger equations the previous results are limited to one dimension \cite{bourgain_invariant_2000} or radial setting \cite{xu_invariant_2014}.

-The largest complication is that the infinite-volume $\phi^4$ measures are only defined as weak limits of approximating sequences, and in particular they are no longer absolutely continuous with respect to Gaussian measure.
-This means that total variation convergence is no longer available and we have to prove local well-posedness for non-Gaussian initial data.
-Depending on the coupling constant $\lambda$, the accumulation point of the approximating sequence might not be unique.
+The largest complication is that the infinite-volume $\phi^4$ measures are only defined as weak limits of approximating sequences, and in particular they are no longer absolutely continuous with respect to a Gaussian measure.
+This means that total variation convergence is no longer available and we have to prove local wellposedness for non-Gaussian initial data.
+Depending on the coupling constant $\lambda$, the sequence might have more than one accumulation point.

-However, we are able to show that our invariant distribution can still be coupled to a Gaussian and the perturbation term enjoys better analytic bounds.
-A similar fact was exploited by Bringmann and collaborators in \cite{Bringmann_invariant_2020, Bringmann_invariant_2022-1, bringmann_invariant_2022}, in situations where the singularity of the measure arises in finite volume due to short scale divergencies.
+However, the invariant distribution can still be coupled to a Gaussian, and the perturbation term is of better Besov regularity.
+This idea underlies the variational approach in \cite{barashkov_variational_2020}.
+A similar fact was exploited by Bringmann and collaborators in \cite{Bringmann_invariant_2020, Bringmann_invariant_2022-1, bringmann_invariant_2022} in situations where the singularity of the measure arises in finite volume due to short scale divergences.

-For the nonlinear Schrödinger equation the situation is even more complicated, as there is no finite speed of propagation.
-This means that we cannot reduce the problem to the periodic setup.
-However, by giving up some differentiability and thus uniqueness, we can still prove a weaker form of invariance.
-This sense of invariance was initially developed for Euler and Navier--Stokes equations by Albeverio and Cruzeiro \cite{albeverio_global_1990}, and was explored in the case of periodic 2D NLS in \cite{oh_pedestrian_2018}.